Actionable Insights

 Oversight applies in three directions: within the committee, with the outside advisor, and with underlying managers.
 Each requires a different lens.

 Within the committee.
-The biggest internal risk is a dominant voice — typically the most experienced investor on the committee — whose views effectively end deliberation before it begins.
-The Chair's job is to ensure all voices are heard before the experienced voice closes discussion.
+The biggest internal risk is a dominant voice, typically the most experienced investor on the committee, whose views effectively end deliberation before it begins; the Chair’s job is to ensure all voices are heard before this voice closes discussion.
 Process discipline protects the committee from its own expertise.

 With the outside advisor.
 An advisor relationship goes stale when the committee stops asking hard questions.
 Annual relationship reviews should cover: are we receiving the service model we were promised?
 Are the people we were introduced to still the people serving the account?
-Is the advisor proactive — bringing ideas before we ask — or reactive?
-The fee is not worth paying for a passive relationship.
+Is the advisor proactive, bringing ideas before we ask, or reactive, drifting with each market movement?
+The fee is not worth a passive relationship.

 With underlying managers.
 At the sub-$50M tier, most organizations access managers through funds rather than separate accounts, which limits direct interaction.
 Where direct access exists, the committee should be alert to: organizational changes (personnel turnover, ownership changes), style drift (is the manager behaving consistently with their stated philosophy?), and capacity (is the strategy still investable at the scale the manager has grown to?).
 Underperformance alone is rarely sufficient reason for termination — the best managers experience extended periods of difficulty.
 Organizational and process concerns are more reliable signals.